geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 Yeah, I mean, I think the thing to the thing to just write as soon as you feel you're ready is to just write the optimizer and get the optimizer running offloaded with overlapped copying compute.

 ##### **Wozeparrot** [[00:39:43](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2383)]
 Just something quickly.
-I wrote the initial port to MI 350, but I think beam is still broken.
+I wrote the initial port to MI 350, but I think BEAM is still broken.
 If you want to look into that.

 ##### **Nimlgen** [[00:39:55](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2395)]
 Yeah, sure.